-You could use this decorative addition for a seasonal message, or even to label your guests’ seats.
-Why not set out their names within each wreath for an even more personalised experience?
+You could use this decorative addition for a seasonal message, or even to label your guests’ seats with their names within each wreath for an even more personalised experience.

 As with all interior styling, decorating your dining table for Christmas is all in the details.
 Whether you’ve got a large household, or you’re hosting for fewer this year, why not take the time to make this year’s Christmas dining experience more bespoke?